Nearsoft/jobs/readme.md

 * Motivation to continuously improve her/his craft of software development while adhering to best practices and standards

 ## Manual Tester
 📦

 ### Responsibilities

 * Create detailed, comprehensive and well-structured test cases
 * Ability to follow, modify, and reuse test cases
 * Estimate, prioritize, plan and coordinate testing activities
 * Designing, developing and executing automation scripts using open source tools
 * Identify, record, document thoroughly and track bugs
 * Perform thorough regression testing when bugs are resolved
 * Develop and apply testing processes for new and existing products to meet client needs
 * Liaise with internal teams (e.g. developers and product managers) to identify system requirements

 ### Requirements

 * Proven work experience in software quality assurance
 * Strong knowledge of software QA methodologies, tools and processes
 * Experience in writing clear, concise and comprehensive test plans and test cases
 * Hands-on experience with black-box testing, white-box testing is a plus
 * Hands-on experience with automated testing tools
 * Solid knowledge of SQL
 * Experience working in an Agile/Scrum development process
 * Experience with performance and/or security testing is a plus

 ### Software Engineer in Test
 🏥

-* You are excited to lead and champion our test automation effort throughout the company.
+* You are excited to lead and champion our test automation effort throughout the company
-* You are an expert in object-oriented design and experience with the Page Object pattern.
+* You are an expert in object-oriented design and experience with the Page Object pattern
-* You have excellent coding skills in Java/Swift/Node.
+* You have excellent coding skills in Java/Swift/Node.js
-* You have at least 3 years of development and/or test automation experience.
+* You have at least 3 years of development and/or test automation experience
-* You are experienced in writing robust, maintainable, and extensible unit, integration, and acceptance tests that assert something use.
+* You are experienced in writing robust, maintainable, and extensible unit, integration, and acceptance tests that assert something useful
-* You have a passion for technology outside the workplace with an interest in the latest open source framework/libraries/tools such as Se2/WebDriver, Selenium Grid, TestNG, JUnit, and Hamcrest.
+* You have a passion for technology outside the workplace with an interest in the latest open source framework/libraries/tools such as Selenium 2/WebDriver, Selenium Grid, TestNG, JUnit, and Hamcrest

 ## iOS Engineer
 🔎